DC Wedding Photographers: Available for Small Weddings During COVID-19!

 - Greater focus on what matters.
 A simpler marriage celebration allows you to focus entirely on one thing: getting married to your soulmate.
 With an elopement wedding, you can put all of your energy into that and really appreciate its importance.

-If you are planning to organize a wedding during the pandemic, we encourage you to have a look at our portfolio and consider hiring us.
-We’ve photographed several smaller or nontraditional weddings in the past few years and are remaining open for business during the coronavirus crisis.
-(Provided that your event observes proper social distancing protocols and complies with local regulations, of course.)
+If you are planning to organize a wedding during the pandemic, we encourage you to have a look at our portfolio and contact us.
+We’ve photographed several smaller or nontraditional weddings in the past few years, remained open for business during the coronavirus crisis and will continue to serve brides and grooms should the pandemic return.
+(Provided that their events observe proper social distancing protocols and complies with local regulations, of course.)
 We’d love to help you preserve the beautiful memories from your wedding day, no matter what it looks like!